pkouki/icdm2017/README.md

 If the program runs out of memory you may want to increase the java VM heap size.

-NOTE: The data for the NIH dataset are not released yet since we are currenlty waiting for approval to release an anonymize version.
+For both datasets we provide the feature files that are provided to the PSL models.
+This is essential for the NIH dataset since it is impossible to release an anonymized version.
+The data for the NIH are in the folder data/
 The data for the Wikidata dataset are in the folder /data/newSplit.